ilia-kats/spatialmuon/h5smu_specification.md

     - additional data sets depending on type (array/single-molecule), see below

 - **groups**
-    - `index` spatial index for fast subsetting of points by masks or neighbors (I have hacked together a preliminary version of this using [`rtree`](https://github.com/Toblerity/rtree/))
     - `images` contains images in different resolution
     - `feature_masks`: contains masks for selecting features based on spatial location.
 See below for storage.
     - `image_masks`: contains masks for selecting from images.
 Contains one group per image resolution, masks are stored in the same way as `raster` feature masks.